BhavyaPant-bly/Triangles-fun-app/README.md

 # Triangles fun app
- contains an app for learning more about triangles
+ This Repository contains code for a Web App made using Vanilla Js,HTML and CSS for learning more about Triangles.